Contents:

 Can I take a gap year during university?

-If you’re wondering if you can take a gap year during university, you should instead consider taking one before starting.
+If you’re wondering whether you can take a gap year during university, you should instead consider taking one before starting.
 Universities often have strict policies regarding taking a gap year once you have started your course, making it uncommon.
 Alternatively, you could consider a placement year if you would like a recognised year out of your undergraduate study to work in STEM.

 2. Should I take a gap year before postgraduate study?